CleanAI

 🧩 Swift / iOS notes (Periphery)

-If a file is intentionally kept:
+If a file is still incorrectly flagged:

 .cleanaiignore).

-// periphery:ignore:all)
+// periphery:ignore:all

 --retain-file <glob>